 CNL Educator Award

-The American Association of Colleges of Nursing (AACN) and the Commission on Nurse Certification (CNC) are now accepting nominations for the 2023 CNL Educator Award.
+The American Association of Colleges of Nursing (AACN) and the Commission on Nurse Certification (CNC) are now accepting nominations for the 2025 CNL Educator Award.
 This national award recognizes a CNL faculty member or education program director for innovative and outstanding preparation and advocacy of CNLs.
 In addition, the award promotes the contributions of the CNL faculty member in transforming nursing education and promoting innovation in both academia and practice.
+The 2025 recipient will be recognized during the opening session of the CNL Conference hosted by the International Clinical Nurse Leader Association, which will be held in Charlotte, NC, February 13-15, 2025.

 The candidate must be nominated by a nursing colleague, co-faculty member, dean, CNL graduate, or CNL student.
-(Nominations of previous nominees are accepted but should be updated and permission from the nominee confirmed.)
+(Previous nominations will be accepted but should be updated and permission from the nominee confirmed.)
 The candidate must meet the following criteria:

 • Employed as a faculty member and/or program director for a CNL master’s or post-master’s CNL education program for a minimum of two years